laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 See also {{OrdinarySerialization}}.

 Note also that there is no shortest-length requirement for floating-point encoding in general serialization.
-Thus, IEEE 754 NaNs (See {{NaN}}) may be encoded in any size, regardless of their payload &mdash; a principle sometimes stated as “touch not the NaNs.”
+Thus, IEEE 754 NaNs (See {{NaN}}) may be encoded with a desired size, regardless of their payload &mdash; a principle sometimes stated as “touch not the NaNs.”

 Finally, note also that general serialization is inherently non-deterministic because some CBOR data items can be serialized in multiple ways.